mattst/sublime-single-trailing-new-line/README.md

 There are 2 settings:

-- `enable_for_all_syntaxes`: *true/false*.
+- `enable_for_all_syntaxes`: *true* / *false*.
 If this is set to *true* the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
 Default: *false*.
+It is important to note that setting this to *false* does not disable the plugin completely, it just prevents it from running for all syntaxes.
+When it is set to *false* the plugin will still run for the syntaxes listed in the `enable_for_syntaxes_list` setting.

 - `enable_for_syntaxes_list`: *a list of strings*.
 If one or more syntax names are added to this list, the plugin will be run every time a file, whose syntax matches one of the syntax names, is saved.
 Default: `[]` - *an empty list*.
 This setting will be ignored if the `enable_for_all_syntaxes` setting is set to *true*.
+There is further information about this setting below the example settings file.

 The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format, with the exception of `Packages/Text/Plain text.tmLanguage`.
 Other `.tmLanguage` syntax files may be on your system if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use only `.tmLanguage` syntax files.